 How To Choose The Best Dublin Whiskey Tour: Our Review of the 3 Most Popular Dublin Whiskey Tours, with a Summary of Who Will Love Each Whiskey Tour Dublin.
 Includes Reviews of the Irish Whiskey Museum, Jameson Whiskey Tour Dublin, and Teeling Whiskey Distillery Dublin Tour

-Disclosure: This Dublin whiskey tour review contains affiliate links.
+Disclosure: This post contains affiliate links.
 That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps us cover our costs.
+You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Also note, we were guests of Fáilte Ireland during our time in Dublin, and this experience was complimentary.

 In our minds, Ireland is associated with gorgeous scenery, friendly locals, fantastic pubs, and – of course – its two most famous beverages: Guinness and Irish Whiskey.
 On our recent trip to Dublin, Geoff and I took it upon ourselves to experience as many of these quintessentially Irish experiences as we could, enjoying pub hopping through some of Dublin’s oldest and most famous establishments on the best-selling Literary Pub Crawl, learning to pour the perfect pint at the Guinness Storehouse, and doing our best to seek out and try some of the best experiences for Irish whiskey Dublin has to offer.
 While the number of distilleries in Dublin has declined since the heyday of the Irish whiskey boom more than 100 years ago, there are still plenty of Dublin whisky tours to enjoy.
 And enjoy them we did.